KhronosGroup/glTF-Validator/README.md

 ## Building

 ### Prerequisites

 1. Download and install [Dart SDK](https://dart.dev/tools/sdk/archive) for your platform.
-2. Add Dart SDK `bin` folder to your PATH.
+2. Add Dart SDK `bin` directory to your PATH.
-3. From the repository root folder, run `dart pub get` to get dependencies.
+3. From the repository root directory, run `dart pub get` to get dependencies.

 #### Fetching dependencies from behind a corporate firewall

 `dart pub get` downloads dependencies from Google's `pub.dev` server over HTTPS.
 If you need to specify a proxy, follow these steps:

 1. Set `https_proxy` or `HTTPS_PROXY` environment variable in form `hostname:port`.
 2. If the proxy requires credentials, use this syntax: `username:password@hostname:port`.

 `dart pub get` validates server's SSL certificate.
 If your corporate network interferes with SSL connections, follow these steps to get it running.

 1. Save your corporate self-signed root certificate as X.509 file.
 2. (Linux only) Try to add your cert to `/etc/pki/tls/certs/ca-bundle.crt` or `/etc/ssl/certs`.
 3. If that doesn't work or if you're on Windows, add environment variable `DART_VM_OPTIONS` with value `--root-certs-file=<cert_file>`.

 After doing this, `dart pub get` should be able to download dependencies successfully.

+#### Clearing Caches

+In rare cases, you may encounter various build issues usually caused by previously cached artifacts and/or packages.
+To clear all caches and re-download the dependencies, do the following steps:

+1. Remove the `.dart_tool` directory and the `pubspec.lock` file from the project root directory.
+2. Run `dart pub cache clean --force`.
+3. Run `dart pub get`.

 ### Drag-n-Drop Web Tool

-To build a drag-n-drop online validation tool (as hosted [here](https://github.khronos.org/glTF-Validator/)), follow these steps after installation:
+To build the drag-n-drop online validation tool (as hosted [here](https://github.khronos.org/glTF-Validator/)), follow these steps after installation:

 1. Run `dart run grinder web`.
 2. All needed files will be written to `build/web` directory.

+To build and package the drag-n-drop online validation tool, follow these steps after installation:

+1. Run `dart run grinder web-archive`.
+2. An archive will be written to the `build/gltf_validator-VERSION-web.zip` file.

 ### CLI tool

+To build the CLI tool, follow these steps after installation:

 1. Run `dart run grinder exe`.
-2. Native executable file will be written to `build/bin/gltf_validator` or `build/bin/gltf_validator.exe`.
+2. Native executable file will be written to `build/bin/gltf_validator` (Linux and macOS) or `build/bin/gltf_validator.exe` (Windows).

+To build and package the CLI tool, follow these steps after installation:

+1. Run `dart run grinder exe-archive`.
+2. An archive will be written to the `build/gltf_validator-VERSION-PLATFORM.tar.xz` (Linux and macOS) or `build/gltf_validator-VERSION-PLATFORM.zip` (Windows) file.

 ### NPM Package

 To build an npm package for use in Node.js environment, follow these steps after installation:

 1. Run `dart run grinder npm`.
 2. `gltf-validator` npm package will be written to `build/node`.

 Refer to the [npm package documentation](https://www.npmjs.com/package/gltf-validator) for additional information.

 #### Publishing

 To publish an npm package, follow these steps after installation:

 1. Run `dart run grinder npm-publish`.
 2. `gltf-validator` npm package will be built to `build/node` and published to npm registry using `npm publish`.

-### Post-Build Steps
-1. To auto-format all source files, from the root folder run: `dart format --fix .`
-2. To run the tests, use: `dart test`

 ### Validation Issues List

 To generate [ISSUES.md](ISSUES.md), follow these steps after installation:

 1. Run `dart run grinder issues`.
 2. `ISSUES.md` file will be written to the repo root.

+## Contributing

+Before making a pull request do the following steps:

+1. Run `dart format .` (note the dot) to format all source files.
+2. Run `dart analyze` to check that there are no analyzer issues.
+3. Run `dart test` to check that the tests pass.
+4. Run `dart run grinder all` to check that all targets build.